Where can an EFSC degree take you?

 with university policy.
 Limited- and restricted-access UCF programs may require an

 additional admission process and prerequisites).
 Talk with an advisor and learn more about DirectConnect online.
+Also ask about an agreement that can put EFSC A.A. degree students on course for

 Florida Tech Track